 Considering these questions before your interview could improve your performance and make you an impressive candidate.

-For more tips, check out Resume Success Secrets, written by Kate Prior.
+For more tips, check out Resume Success Secrets, written by our Chief Executive Officer Kate Prior.
 This book shot to #1 on Amazon in its category when it was released.

 Tell me about yourself?

 This is your opportunity to talk about things not in your resume, such as your personality or something you’re passionate about.
 You can also share your greatest career achievement, but stay concise and relevant.

 Although money is important, it’s best to focus this answer on what makes you happy in the workplace.
 Think about personal drivers like recognition, company culture, ability to help people, or opportunity to develop your skills.

 It’s important to know the salary range before being interviewed.
 Refer to the job advertisement so you’re clear on the experience you’re bringing to the position, especially if you’re looking to the higher salary range.
 Never back a prospective employer into a corner.
 Leave the door open for negotiation.